-National Instruments announces eight X Series multifunction data acquisition modules (DAQ) interfaced via USB.
+National Instruments announced eight X-Series multifunction data acquisition modules (DAQs) interfaced via USB.

-These X-Series USB modules integrate high-performance analog measurement and control channels, counters/timers and digital I/O into a single plug-and-play module, which engineers and scientists can use to a variety of portable test, measurement and data logging applications.
-These new modules have up to 32 analog inputs, four analog outputs, 48 digital I/O lines and four counters.
-These eight new modules cover a frequency range from 500 kS /s (on multiplexed analog inputs) to 2 MS/s/ channel (on analog inputs with simultaneous sampling).
+These X-Series USB modules integrate high-performance analog measurement and control channels, counters/timers and digital I/O on a single plug-and-play module that engineers and scientists can use for a variety of portable test, measurement and data logging applications.
+The new modules have up to 32 analog inputs, four analog outputs, 48 digital I/O lines and four counters.
+The eight new modules cover a frequency range from 500 ks/s (on multiplexed analog inputs) to 2 MS/s/ch (on analog inputs with simultaneous sampling).

-Like all NI hardware, these modules can be programmed with NI LabVIEW, which makes it easy to develop completely custom test and measurement applications using intuitive, flowchart-style wires and graphical icons.
-LabVIEW 2010 further simplifies data recording and analysis with a new continuous recording option in the NI DAQ Assistant and the ability to export data from a chart to Microsoft Excel or NI DIAdem for deferred treatment.
-X-Series USB modules use the same multithreaded NI-DAQmx driver as other National Instruments DAQ devices, making it easy to port LabVIEW code or text-based code from previous applications to X-Series based applications.
+Like all NI hardware, these modules can be programmed with NI LabVIEW, which facilitates the development of fully customized test and measurement applications using intuitive flowchart-like graphical threads and icons.
+LabVIEW 2010 further simplifies data logging and analysis with a new continuous logging option in the NI DAQ Wizard and the ability to export data from a scrolling graph to Microsoft Excel or NI DIAdem for offline processing.
+The X-Series USB modules use the same NI-DAQmx multithreaded driver as other National Instruments DAQ hardware, making it easy to port LabVIEW or text-based code from previous applications to X-Series-based applications.

-X Series USB modules include two essential technologies that make them as powerful as they are easy to use: NI-STC3 technology (unique to the X Series) for advanced timing and synchronization, and NI Signal Streaming for continuous recording of high speed and bidirectional data.
+The X-Series USB modules include two key technologies that make them as powerful as they are easy to use: NI-STC3 technology (unique to the X-Series) for advanced timing and synchronization and NI Signal Streaming for high-speed, bi-directional continuous data recording.

-At the heart of all X-Series USB, PCI Express, and PXI Express hardware is NI-STC3 timing and synchronization technology, which coordinates the timing and synchronization of analog, digital, and counting subsystems.
-This NI-STC3 technology provides X Series modules with independent timing motors for analog and digital I/O subsystems, allowing analog and digital I/O to run independently at different speeds or together through synchronization.
-X Series modules include four advanced 32-bit counters for frequency, pulse-width modulation (PWM) and encoding operations, as well as a new 100 MHz timebase capable of generating high speeds. 'analog and digital sampling with five times the resolution of previous hardware.
+At the heart of all X-Series USB, PCI Express and PXI Express hardware is NI-STC3 clocking and synchronization technology, which coordinates the clocking and synchronization of analog, digital and counter subsystems.
+This NI-STC3 technology provides X-Series modules with independent clocking engines for the analog and digital I/O subsystems, allowing the analog and digital I/O to run independently at different speeds or together through synchronization.
+The X-Series modules include four advanced 32-bit counters for frequency, pulse-width modulation (PWM) and encoding operations, as well as a new 100 MHz time base capable of generating analog and digital sampling rates with five times the resolution of previous hardware.

-The X-Series USB modules also include patented NI Signal Streaming technology which uses message-based transfers to provide two-way, high-speed data transfer over USB, enabling analog, digital and counting operations. simultaneously.
-With this technology, simultaneous sampling is now possible on two of the eight new modules, which can sample at a maximum frequency of 1.25 MS/s and 2 MS/s on each of their eight analog inputs.
-These modules are available with an on-board memory of 32 or 64 MS. to ensure complete acquisitions even in the presence of heavy USB traffic.
-The high sample rates on all channels make these modules well suited for portable transient recording and ultrasonic testing applications.
+The X-Series USB modules also include patented NI Signal Streaming technology that uses message-based transfers to provide high-speed, bi-directional data transfer over USB, enabling simultaneous analog, digital and counting operations.
+With this technology, simultaneous sampling is now possible on two of the eight new modules, which can sample at a maximum rate of 1.25 MS/s and 2 MS/s on each of their eight analog inputs.
+These modules are available with 32 or 64 MS on-board memory to ensure complete acquisitions even in the presence of heavy USB traffic.
+The high sampling rates on all channels make these modules well suited for portable transient recording and ultrasonic testing applications.

-Each X Series USB module is characterized by a new completely revised extruded aluminum enclosure.
-This new enclosure features an easy-access cover to keep the signal wiring secure and shielded.
-In addition, module-specific pin labels on the cover allow you to quickly determine which screw terminal blocks for a given channel.
-The enclosure also includes a lockable USB port to prevent accidental extraction during operation.
+Each X-Series USB module features a new, completely redesigned extruded aluminum enclosure.
+This new enclosure features an easy access cover to keep signal wiring secure and shielded.
+In addition, module-specific pinout labels on the cover make it easy to quickly determine which screw terminals correspond to a given channel.
+The enclosure also includes a lockable USB port to prevent accidental removal during operation.